LOS ANGELES BOARD OF BEHAVIORAL SCIENCES DEFENSE LAWYER CALIFORNIA

 Contact Scott J. Harris, ESQ.
 Today

-Scott J. Harris, Esq. has extensive experience defending mental health professionals before the Board of Behavioral Sciences.
+Scott J. Harris, Esq. has extensive experience defending mental health professionals and licensed social workers before the Board of Behavioral Sciences.
 He can assist in issues that may deal with:

 - Gross Negligence and Incompetence (Standards of Practice)